 Students are responsible for their actions and their behavior.
-At UAS we believe in using the principles of restorative practices to help us deal with behavior issues and to solve problems.
+At UAS, we use restorative practices to help us deal with behavior issues and solve problems.

-The key idea behind restorative practices is to look at the behavior, or misbehavior, and understand the reasons behind the actions.
+The key idea behind restorative practices is to look at the behavior and understand the reasons behind the actions.
 Once understood, we can determine who has been affected by this behavior, how they have been affected, and what we can do to restore or repair the damage that has been done.